tanya13agarwal/QuickChat-app/README.md

 <h1 align="center" id="title">QuickChat App</h1>

 <p id="description">This is a Chat Application built using the MERN stack (MongoDB Express.js React Node.js).
 It offers a comprehensive online platform for seamless communication and collaboration.
-Users can easily connect by sending and accepting friend requests and can engage in real-time text communication share multimedia files and participate in group chats.
-Admins have special capabilities to manage users create groups broadcast messages and monitor activities ensuring a well-organized and secure environment.</p>
+Users can easily connect by sending and accepting friend requests and can engage in real-time text communication, share multimedia files, talk and react with emojis, edit sent messages within 15 minutes, and participate in group chats.
+Admins have special capabilities to manage users (delete users from database), create groups, broadcast messages and monitor activities ensuring a well-organized and secure environment.</p>

 <p align="center"><img src="https://img.shields.io/badge/License-MIT-green" alt="shields"></p>